matentzn/cato/README.md

 ![Build Status](https://github.com/matentzn/cato/workflows/CI/badge.svg)
 # The Cat Ontology (CATO)

-Description: This is an example ontology about cats.
+Description: This is an example ontology about cats..

 More information can be found at http://obofoundry.org/ontology/cato